Lucien Lee Kinsolving: Ministry

-Virginia's bishop, Francis McNeece Whittle, ordained Kinsolving and fellow VTS graduate James Watson Morris deacons in June and priests in August, 1889, whereupon they set out on a stormy sea voyage to Brazil, sponsored by the American Church Missionary Society.
+Virginia's bishop, Francis McNeece Whittle, ordained Kinsolving and fellow Virginia Seminary graduate James Watson Morris deacons in June and priests in August, 1889, whereupon they set out on a stormy sea voyage to Brazil, sponsored by the American Church Missionary Society.
 To a limited extent they followed in the footsteps of Anglican missionaries there before their birth, when any evangelism among the native population by non-Catholics was illegal, except for services in English held pursuant to a limited concession in an 1810 treaty between England and Portugal.
 Although Portugal recognized Brazil's independence in 1825, under a constitutional monarchy headed by former Portuguese royalty, Anglican missionaries continued to serve primarily foreign sailors and traders in the cities.
 However, one Scot-born missionary educated in Ohio and funded by the Episcopal Church and American Bible Society, Richard Holden, had tried to evangelize in northern Brazil (including Belem, Para and Bahia in the Amazon basin), but ultimately disaffiliated from the Anglican church in 1864 without establishing any permanent mission.

-On November 15, 1889, shortly after these missionaries arrived in Brazil (and as they learned Portuguese under the auspices of a Presbyterian pastor near São Paulo), a coup d'état deposed the king, Dom Pedro II, disestablished the Catholic Church, established a federal republic and guaranteed freedom of religion.
-Revs.
-Kinsolving and Morris soon moved to Brazil's southernmost state, Rio Grande do Sul, and its capitol, Porto Alegre.
+On November 15, 1889, shortly after these missionaries arrived in Brazil (and as they learned Portuguese under the auspices of a Presbyterian pastor near São Paulo), a coup d'état deposed the king, Dom Pedro II, disestablished the Catholic Church, established a federal republic and guaranteed freedom of religion.Kinsolving and Morris soon moved to Brazil's southernmost state, Rio Grande do Sul, and its capitol, Porto Alegre.
 That state had received many European immigrants during the previous decades, especially Protestant Germans.

 The young Americans arrived at Porto Alegre on April 21, 1890, accompanied by four Brazilians, of whom Vicente Brande, Antonio M. de Fraga and Americo V. Cabral would all serve the church for many years.
 They held their first public service on Trinity Sunday, June 1, 1890, and in August 1891 opened a second mission in Rio Grande, the port city where Presbyterians entrusted a small congregation to these Episcopalians.
-A third mission was established in Pelotas after the arrival of recent VTS graduates Rev. William Cabell Brown and John Gaw Meem, together with lay missionary Mary Packard (daughter of the VTS dean and who would serve 27 years in Brazil before her retirement).
+A third mission was established in Pelotas after the arrival of recent VTS graduates the Rev. William Cabell Brown and John Gaw Meem, together with lay missionary Mary Packard (daughter of the VTS dean and who would serve 27 years in Brazil before her retirement).